brayvasq/brayvasq.github.io/about.markdown

 I'm from Colombia and I'm a Software Engineer at Kommit.co.
 I'm currently working with Ruby on Rails, but I try to learn new languages and new technologies.

-In this blog I share my experience in software development, thing I learned and other things of my interest.
+In this blog I share my experience in software development, things I learned and other things of my interest.

 ## Where you can find me
 - [twitter/brayvasq](https://twitter.com/brayvasq)